Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 - added point disappearing boolean and point system for basic points - 30 minutes

 ## 2025-05-29
+- added high score and score display while estella fixed bug in class - 20 minutes
 - fixed the horrible terrible pacman movement bug - 50 minutes

+## 2025-05-30
+- debugged speed of new character class - 20 minutes

+## 2025-05-31
+- debugged the turning motion (for the most part) - 10 minutes
+- made the traveling from one end to the other side work - 20 minutes